Kellogg's

-The Kellogg Company, doing business as Kellogg's and renamed as Kellanova since October 2023, is an American multinational food manufacturing company headquartered in Battle Creek, Michigan, United States.
-Kellogg's produces cereal and convenience foods, including crackers and toaster pastries, and markets their products by several well-known brands including Corn Flakes, Rice Krispies, Frosted Flakes, Pringles, Eggo, and Cheez-It.
-Kellogg's mission statement is "Nourishing families so they can flourish and thrive."
+The Kellogg Company, doing business as Kellogg's, was an American multinational food manufacturing company headquartered in Battle Creek, Michigan, United States.
+Kellogg's produced breakfast cereal and convenience foods, including crackers and toaster pastries, and marketed its products under the brands Corn Flakes, Rice Krispies, Frosted Flakes, Pringles, Eggo, and Cheez-It.
+In 2018, Kellogg's mission statement was "Nourishing families so they can flourish and thrive."

-Kellogg's products are manufactured and marketed in over 180 countries.
-Kellogg's largest factory is at Trafford Park in Trafford, Greater Manchester, United Kingdom, which is also the location of its UK headquarters.
-Other corporate office locations outside of Battle Creek include Chicago, Dublin (European Headquarters), Shanghai, and Querétaro City.
+Kellogg's products were manufactured and marketed in over 180 countries.
+Kellogg's largest factory was at Trafford Park in Trafford, Greater Manchester, United Kingdom, which was also the location of its UK headquarters.
+Other corporate office locations outside of Battle Creek included Chicago, Dublin (European Headquarters), Shanghai, and Querétaro City.
 Kellogg's held a Royal Warrant from Queen Elizabeth II until her death in 2022.

-In October 2023, the company changed its name to Kellanova, and spunoff some assets into WK Kellogg Co.
+In October 2023, Kellogg's changed its name to Kellanova and spun off its North American cereal business into a new entity, WK Kellogg Co.
+In 2025, Kellanova was acquired by Mars, while WK Kellogg Co was acquired by Ferrero.